 All students need to be picked up (or will leave on the bus) within 15 minutes after the end of the school day or the student(s) will be sent to the afterschool program.
-The afterschool program runs from 3:00 pm to 6:00 pm.
+The afterschool program runs from 3:00 pm (11:30 on Wednesdays) to 6:00 pm.